Finding any given 2-factor in sparse pseudorandom graphs efficiently: Auxiliary results

 \subsection{Simple statements about $(p, \lambda)$-bijumbled graphs}

-Recall that we will often refer to $(p, \lambda)$-bijumbled graphs as $(p, \lambda)$-graphs.
 In this section, we collect some useful properties of $(p, \lambda)$-graphs.
 We will use the following notation.
 Given a graph $G=(V,E)$, we denote by $\deg(v,U)$ the number of neighbours of $v\in V$ in $U\subseteq V$.
 A $u$-$v$-path is a path $P$ with end vertices $u$ and $v$, and we call the other vertices of $P$ {the} \emph{inner vertices}.
 For vertex subsets $A,B$, an $A$-$B$ path is a $u$-$v$ path for some vertices $u\in A$ and $v \in B$.
 The length of a path is the number of its edges.
 Finally we will denote by $\Clm$, the graph that consists of a path $P$ of length $\ell-2$, whose end vertices have exactly $K$ distinct common neighbours outside of $V(P)$, for some $K \in \NN$.
 We start with the following remark which follows directly from the definition (\ref{eq:EML2}).

 \begin{remark} If $\eps>0$ and $A$ and $B$ are subsets of a $(p, \lambda)$-graph with $\lambda \leq \eps p^2n$, such that $|A||B|\ge 4\eps^2p^2n^2$, then $e(A,B)\ge \frac{p|A||B|}{2}$. \end{remark}